kuronneko/sd_container_256/README.md

 # Secure Data Container 256 — Image & Album Manager (Laravel)

 This repository is a Laravel-based web application that manages albums and images.
-It includes a full encrypted-image pipeline (in-memory encryption before upload), session-based metadata extraction (ComfyUI/PNG prompt parsing), thumbnail generation, and a streaming preview system that decrypts images in-memory for browser delivery without ever writing plaintext to disk.
+It includes a full encrypted-image pipeline (in-memory encryption before upload), session-based multi image metadata extraction (ComfyUI/PNG prompt parsing), thumbnail generation, and a streaming preview system that decrypts images in-memory for browser delivery without ever writing plaintext to disk.
 The app also uses mutators/accessors (or encrypted casts) on the `Album` model to persist generation fields (prompt, seed, sampler, etc.) safely in the database.
+It also supports indexed search caching.

 Key components you will find in the codebase:

 -   Albums and Image management (models, migrations, controllers)
 -   Encrypted image pipeline: in-memory encrypt-before-upload, thumbnail generation, and post-create processing (see `WORKFLOW.md` for the full diagram and timings)
 -   `app/Services/ImageService.php` — image resizing/processing, moving uploaded files into album folders, and thumbnail handling
-- `app/Services/MetaDataService.php` — extraction and handling of image metadata (PNG tEXt chunks / ComfyUI prompts) and applying metadata to albums after create
+-   `app/Services/MetaDataService.php` — extraction and handling of image metadata (PNG tEXt chunks / ComfyUI prompts), applying metadata to albums after create, and support for multi-image uploads (per-file session keys like `image_metadata_{filename}`; can aggregate or persist per-image metadata or album-level fields)
 -   `app/Http/Controllers/ImageController.php` — streaming preview endpoints that load encrypted objects from storage, decrypt in-memory, and stream to the client
 -   Observers (e.g., `app/Observers/AlbumObserver.php`) for keeping related state in sync (triggers for `ensureImagesProcessed()` and metadata application)
 -   Filament admin resources under `app/Filament/Resources` for admin UI (upload hooks, preview integration)
 -   Migrations that include albums, images, loras, comments and super user table additions
+-   `app/Services/SearchCacheService.php` — lightweight indexing/cache for album and image metadata to speed searches and reduce DB load

 This README explains how to install, run, and test the project locally or using Docker.